In this post, we’ll walk through building a high-performance, multi-threaded syslog server in Python that:

 1. UDP Listener

-Each port (514, 1514) runs in its own thread, decoding incoming messages and forwarding them into log_queue
+Each port (514, 1514) runs in its own thread, decoding incoming messages and forwarding them into log_queue.

 2. Queue-Based Log Writing

-thread reads from this queue and writes to SQLite in batches of 100 entries to optimize performance.
+Log entries are pushed into log_queue (max 50,000).
+A separate log_writer thread reads from this queue and writes to SQLite in batches of 100 entries to optimize performance.

 3. Daily Database Rotation